A Day Trip to Gibraltar

 St. Michael’s Cave is a network of limestone caves located within the Upper Rock Nature Preserve.
 It was prepared as an emergency hospital during World War 2, but was never used.
 You can take a tour through the cave and learn the history.

 Currently, it is used as a very unique auditorium venue for ballets and dramas.
 If your timing is right, this would be an amazing place to see a show!

 “The labyrinth known as The Great Siege Tunnels is said the be the most impressive defense system devised by man.”
 (1) The Great Siege ended in 1783 and the defeated general commented that the tunnel system was “worthy of the Romans!”
 During World War 2 an additional 33 miles of tunnels were added.
 A tour can bring you to the tunnels where you can go on a self-guided tour through the tunnels.
 A small fraction of the labyrinth is open to the public, but is it very well laid out and definitely worth the walk through!

 Dating back to the 11th century, this castle tells of the long-lasting war between Muslims and Christians in this area.
 The Castle originally dominated the area and took up quite a bit more land than it does today.
-We did not visit the castle on our visit, but it would be a very interesting stop.
+If you can fit in a visit to the Moorish Castle on your day trip to Gibraltar, it would be a very interesting stop.
 Whether you go or not, you can see it from up on the Rock.
 It is here that the British flag is flown from!

 Bird lovers in particular will appreciate and enjoy a trip to the Upper Rock Nature Preserve.
 To get to the Upper Rock Nature Preserve, you have to go with a tour guide.
 During the Spring and Fall, visitors can see thousands of migrating birds taking a rest on their journey.